Spring Boot: integration of JSON binding libraries

 dependency brings the following things into your project:

-- The Jackson library (it means the three main artifacts
+- The Jackson library (it means the three primary artifacts

 jackson-databind